 Crate training is a must for this.
 Look up crate training on the internet.
 It is the only way to keep puppy's out of trouble without constantly yelling at them.
 When they come out, watch them like a hawk, little at a time, and make sure any experience with chewing is met with a canful of coins shaking making a loud noise and a firm no. Let me know how it goes!
 Racer

 I had a puppy who would chew everything in sight, then a friend suggested it might be because the dog was bored or teething and recommended I gave it old cardboard boxes to chew for its boredom and an old metal frying pan to soothe its gums.
 Both worked and my dog never chewed anything it shouldn't again.

 My vet told me that the reason pets chew on carpets, lick the glue off envelopes, and eat plastic bags, etc. is that they are all made from petroleum products & pets like the taste.
 Apparently it is like candy to them.
-He said that to get them to stop chewing the carpet, you have to make it taste bad, without making it harmful or smelly.
-He told me to try putting cedar chips under the carpet (between the under pad and the carpet), it worked for me.

 I trained my chihuahua from her bad chewing using a little cage.
 As soon as she was doing something wrong I scolded her and put her in her cage for a while.
 I also used this method potty training her.
 I only let her out to eat and go potty, then right back in she would go.
 Using this method doesnt take them long to learn. ~Janette~

 Our guy Ralphie actually chewed a hole in a wall.
 Ok.. the wall was thin and under the snack bar, but still.